-In recent years, the concept of the PMO has been increasingly associated with the success of projects, programs, and portfolios (Aubry &

-Brunet, 2016; Lavoie-Tremblay et al., 2017; Szalay et al., 2017), and is a leading lever for performance improvement (Aubry et al., 2010).
+In recent years, the PMO concept has been increasingly associated with the success of projects, programs, and portfolios (Aubry & Brunet, 2016; Lavoie-Tremblay et al., 2017; Szalay et al., 2017) and is a key lever for performance improvement (Aubry et al., 2010).

-Today, the PMO is under pressure all the time (Aubry & Richer, 2011), due to numerous organizational expectations (Desouza & Evaristo, 2006; Hobbs et al., 2008; Alghadeer & Mohamed, 2016).
-It acts as a guarantor of improvement and expansion of best practices in project management (Hubbard & Bolles, 2012), but also as a catalyst for excellent project management (Hill, 2004), which makes the success of projects closely related to the ability that an organization has to succeed in achieving these objectives (Martin & Martin, 2012).
+Today, the PMO is constantly under pressure (Aubry & Richer, 2011), due to numerous organizational expectations (Desouza & Evaristo, 2006; Hobbs et al., 2008; Alghadeer & Mohamed, 2016).
+It acts as a guarantor of improvement and expansion of best practices in project management (Hubbard & Bolles, 2012), but also as a catalyst for excellent project management (Hill, 2004), making the success of projects closely linked to an organization's ability to succeed in achieving these goals (Martin & Martin, 2012).